 Water for Life Initiative

 According to UNICEF, poor sanitation, water scarcity, inferior water quality and inappropriate hygiene behavior are disastrous for infants and young children and are a major cause of mortality for children under five.

-Since 2005, World Vision has built approximately 30 clean water systems in 3 rural communities in North Hwanghae and North Pyongan Provinces.
-These systems include a variety of gravity fed systems as well as solar powered systems, installed in schools, nurseries, clinics, and other points throughout the community.
-Hygienic latrines were also constructed to promote health in the community.
+Since 2005, World Vision has built approximately 30 clean water systems in 5 rural communities in North Hwanghae and North Pyongan Provinces.
+These systems include a variety of gravity fed systems as well as solar powered systems, and connect each household in the community to a source of clean water.
+Community buildings such as schools, nurseries, are clinics are also directly connected to a source of safe drinking water.
+Hygienic demonstration latrines were also constructed to promote health in the community.

 Looking forward, we plan to continue constructing clean water systems and public latrines in additional communities, and promote sanitation, health, and hygiene.